matuteiglesias/journal/content/Dev/2023-11-02_Enhanced_Data_Visualization_Techniques_with_Matplo.md

 - Combined multiple datasets into a single plot with shared y-axis.
 - Modified plots to display yearly averages as bars, resampling data by year.
 - Adjusted bar positions to prevent overlap and enhance clarity.
-- Applied alpha transparency to bar plots based on boolean values in a DataFrame.
+- Applied alpha transparency to bar plots based on boolean values in a [[DataFrame]].
 - Set background color with transparency for annotations using `bbox` in `annotate` function.
 - Rotated x-axis labels and adjusted text annotations for better alignment.

 ### Achievements
-- Successfully implemented various visualization techniques to improve data presentation and clarity.
+- Successfully implemented various [[visualization]] techniques to improve data presentation and clarity.
 - Enhanced plots with conditional formatting, transparency, and annotation adjustments.

 ### Pending Tasks